A KIDS’ GUIDE TO THE CORONAVIRUS a.k.a. THE CROWN BUG

 As the coronavirus continues to unfold, kids are struggling with a new normal—social distancing, wearing masks, remote learning.
 This new 24-page “zine” answers some of the questions kids aged 7-10 are bound to have but might not be asking.
 Part-science, part-comic and 100% reassuring at a time when kids need to know that even in a world that can sometimes seem big and scary, most people are good, every single tiny act of kindness matters, and they can make a difference.
-The project is funded in part, by a grant from 4Culture, Seattle/King County Lodging Tax, Cultural Relief Creative Response Program.
-Best news of all, digital copies will be available (for free!) in English, Spanish and Chinese.
-Stay tuned!
+The project is funded in part, by a grant from 4Culture, Seattle/King County Lodging Tax, Cultural Relief Creative Response Program, and with support from individual donors.
+Best news of all, digital copies are available here (for free!) in English, Spanish, Chinese, Italian, and French.

 THINK SMART, BE FEARLESS: A BIOGRAPHY OF BILL GATES has been selected an as Amazon Editors’ Best Nonfiction Books for Children, 2019!

 B IN THE WORLD has been selected by Seattle Public Schools as the book for third grade that aligns with the state health education standards of their K-5 Gender Book Kit to support teachers’ health education curriculum.
 Here is a list of all the selected books by grade level.